PX4/PX4-Devguide/en/concept/architecture.md

 diagram).
 Usually a building block corresponds to exactly one module.

 > **Tip** At runtime, you can inspect which modules are executed with the `top` command in shell,
 > and each module can be started/stopped individually via `<module_name> start/stop`.
-While `top` command is specific to Nuttx shell, the other commands can be used in the SITL shell (pxh>) as well.
+While `top` command is specific to NuttX shell, the other commands can be used in the SITL shell (pxh>) as well.
 > For more information about each of these modules see the
 > [Modules & Commands Reference](../middleware/modules_main.md).